lyuyezhang/LyuyeZhang.github.io/_pages/about.md

 News
 ======
+* Oct 2025: Our paper "FaultSeeker: LLM-Empowered Framework for Blockchain Transaction Fault Localization" is accepted by **ASE 2025**.
+* Oct 2025: Our paper "Learning from the Past: Real-World Exploit Migration for Smart Contract PoC Generation" is accepted by **ASE 2025**.
+* Oct 2025: Our paper "DroidNative: A Greedy-Constructed Large-Scale Indexing for Android Native Libraries" is accepted by **ASE-AMOBILE 2025**.
 * Sep 2025: Our paper "Demystifying and Exploiting ASLR on NVIDIA GPUs" was accepted by **S&P 2026**.
 * Jul 2025: Our paper "ACFix: Guiding LLMs with Mined Common RBAC Practices for Context-Aware Repair of Access Control Vulnerabilities in Smart Contracts" was accepted by **Transactions on Software Engineering**. [pre-print](https://arxiv.org/abs/2506.18050)
 * Mar 2025: Our paper "Fixing Outside the Box: Uncovering Tactics for Open-Source Security Issue Management" was accepted by **ISSTA 2025**.